I don’t think God wants us to be ignorant Christians.

 Let’s Fight Being Ignorant Christians

-We have replaced rich, robust theology in the church with emotional music and constant reminders that “God is love and loves you and He’s your personal Savior and loves your soul…” These words are great at bringing outsiders through the doors (because they’re true by and large) but poor at growing believers into mature witnesses with rich understanding of the deep things of God.
+We have replaced rich, robust theology in the church with emotional music and constant reminders that “God is love and loves you and He’s your personal Savior and loves your soul…” These words are great at bringing outsiders through the doors (because they’re true by and large) but poor at growing believers from being ignorant Christ into mature witnesses with rich understanding of the deep things of God.

 I have found the opposite to be very true.
 I have found that the more I learn about God, His Word and theology that describes Him, the more I can love and worship Him, because now there is that much more to adore and be amazed by.
 If my ability to worship God is a fire, learning more about Him only adds more wood to the blaze.
 After all, if you really loved God, wouldn’t you want to learn as much about him as possible?

 Quite honestly, I’m exhausted by ignorant Christians who don’t want to learn more.
 It’s one thing to not know much about our faith, but another to have no desire to grow.

 I’m saddened that atheists are so passionate about what they believe that they will read stacks of books in order to define their beliefs, while we are happy to float along the surface with a (no offense) ‘Hillsong-deep theology’ and call it good.
 And we wonder why people are leaving the church in droves!
 A church that offers only emotional, squishy feel-good theology is going to lose the long-term wrestling match to a well-read and convincing atheist nearly every time.

 Puritan Cotton Mather wrote, “Ignorance is the Mother not of Devotion but of HERESY” (caps lock his).

 Just as a marriage cannot be sustained by the tumble of infatuation, a life of faith cannot be sustained by passionate emotion.